betterscientificsoftware/bssw.io/Articles/Blog/ExperiencesIntegratingMOABandVisIt.md

 These funding streams have supported a long standing collaboration between the VisIt core development team at LLNL and the MOAB development team at ANL.

 The VisIt<->MOAB integration effort began with development a database plugin supporting the [iMesh](https://markcmiller86.github.io/ITAPS/software/iMesh_html/i_mesh_8h.html) interface of the [ITAPS]() project.
-Multiple code teams implemented the iMesh interface in their scientific mesh management software components including the MOAB, GRUMMP and [FMDB](https://scorec.rpi.edu/FMDB/) teams.
+Multiple code teams implemented the iMesh interface in their scientific mesh management software components including the [MOAB](https://sigma.mcs.anl.gov/moab-library/), [GRUMMP](https://www.researchgate.net/publication/254313656_GRUMMP_User's_Guide) and [FMDB](https://scorec.rpi.edu/FMDB/) teams.
-This [ITAPS plugin](https://github.com/visit-dav/visit/blob/2.10RC/src/databases/ITAPS_C/avtITAPS_CFileFormat.C) was unique among VisIt database plugins at the time because it supported all existing implementations of the iMesh interface via a *single* source code instance of the ITAPS plugin.
+VisIt's [ITAPS plugin](https://github.com/visit-dav/visit/blob/2.10RC/src/databases/ITAPS_C/avtITAPS_CFileFormat.C) uniquely demonstrated the power of the iMesh interface because it supported all existing implementations via a *single* instance of the plugin source code.
-When VisIt was built, it would compile the same database plugin source code against each iMesh implementation producing plugin instances for ITAPS-MOAB, ITAPS-GRUMMP and ITAPS-FMDB.
+When VisIt was compiled, it would compile the same database plugin source code against each iMesh implementation producing plugin instances for ITAPS-MOAB, ITAPS-GRUMMP and ITAPS-FMDB.
 This early version of the plugin was used to examine a large reactor model consisting of hundreds of thousands of subsets for various components of the nuclear fuel assembly.
 This was how MOAB was first integrated with VisIt.
 However, as development of the iMesh interface waned, MOAB continued to evolve such that eventually iMesh provided an insufficient path to access MOAB data and features.
-In addition, the iMesh interface was eventually deemed obsolete and removed from MOAB.
+In addition, the iMesh interface eventually became obsolete and was removed from MOAB.